Kévin Denkey: Cercle Brugge

+Denkey pictured with a fan during his time at Cercle Brugge in 2024.

 On 10 January 2021, Denkey joined Cercle Brugge on a permanent transfer for an undisclosed fee.
 He signed an initial three and a half year deal.

 Playing a support role to Ayase Ueda his first two-and-a-half seasons in Bruges, Denkey scored 23 goals in all competitions during that spell.
 When Ueda left for Feyenoord in the summer of 2023, Denkey was given the main striker's role by coach Miron Muslic thanks in main to scoring in back-to-back end-of-season games against Gent and Standard Liege in the Belgian Pro League's European play-offs in May 2023.

 As the main front man, Denkey scored 11 goals in his first 12 league games of the 2023–24 season for Cercle, including a hat-trick in a 3–2 league win over OH Leuven on 7 October 2023.
 He finished the 2023–24 season as the Belgian Pro League's top scorer with 27 goals, winning the Golden Bull trophy.
-In all, Denkey scored 28 goals in all competitions, the highest tally in a single season for the club since Josip Weber in 1993-94.
+In all, Denkey scored 28 goals in all competitions, the highest tally in a single season for the club since Josip Weber in 1993–94.

 He also won the Ebony Shoe, awarded to the best footballer of African descent in Belgium's top division.
 His goals helped the club finish in fourth position in the league, their highest finish since 2008, securing qualification to a UEFA competition for the first time since the 2010–11 season.

 Denkey prospered in Europe straight away, scoring a hat-trick against FC St. Gallen in the Conference League on 3 October 2024.
 He also provided two assists in the match as Cerlce Brugge won 6–2.

 Denkey missed Cercle's 5–0 home loss to Anderlecht on 10 November 2024, with the club revealing he was absent due to transfer talks.
 With Denkey then away on international duty, it was reported on 19 November 2024 that Denkey would join Major League Soccer club FC Cincinnati for a new MLS record of $16.2 million, also an incoming club record for Cercle Brugge.

 FC Cincinnati

-On 21 November 2024, Major League Soccer club FC Cincinnati announced they had signed Denkey for an MLS record transfer fee of $16.2 million.
+On 21 November 2024, Major League Soccer club FC Cincinnati announced they had signed Denkey for a then-MLS record transfer fee of $16.2 million.
 On 1 January 2025, Denkey officially joined the club as a Designated Player on a three-year deal, with an option for an additional year until 2029.
-His first goal for the club came in his first appearance in a competitive match, playing away in a 4–1 victory over Liga Nacional de Fútbol Profesional de Honduras club F.C.
+His first goal for the club came in his first appearance in a competitive match, playing away in a 4–1 victory over Honduran club F.C.
 Motagua in the first round of the 2025 CONCACAF Champions Cup.